 Neglected Tropical Diseases (NTDs)

-- Neglected Tropical Diseases (NTDs) are a group of debilitating conditions linked to poverty that can cause blindness, chronic pain, severe disability, disfigurement, and malnutrition.
+- Neglected Tropical Diseases (NTDs) are a group of diseases and infections linked to poverty that can cause blindness, chronic pain, severe disability, disfigurement, and malnutrition.

 - 1 in 6 people around the world are infected by NTDs, including half a billion children.
 The majority live in Africa, Asia, and Latin America.